Shayan-Akhavan/pybootnet/README.md

 Undirected networks are visualized by their correlations (postive or negative).
 Parameters are set to filter by their correlation strength.

 ## Testing pybootnet with example data
+The gut_analysis_notebook.ipynb preforms a comprehsensive network analysis of two different 16S datasets, the results of which appear in the PyBootNet manuscript.
+This notebook demonstrates the use of the PyBootNet functions on dataset obtained from https://github.com/bryansho/PCOS_WGS_16S_metabolome and Ho et al. (2021) mSystems 6:https://doi.org/10.1128/msystems.01149-20.

 ## Functions
 1. `map_columns(df, column)`: Changes the values in a specified column of a DataFrame to be more readable, mapping them to 'X1', 'X2', 'X3', etc. This is optional, but recommended if target variables contain large names.